What Has Sarah Already Done?

 and to co-author the Hazard Mitigation Plan.

-- YPAC is a non-profit after-school program youth organization.
+- YPAC is a non-profit after-school program for Carver's youth that involves the whole community.

-- Our goal is to build a community network in Carver that will provide a safe haven with appropriate, monitored programs that will enable young people to reach their greatest potential.
+- YPAC's goal is to build a community network in Carver that will provide a safe haven with appropriate, monitored programs that will enable young people to reach their greatest potential.

 - YPAC means a reduced chance our children will make bad life choices; a reduced chance they will take unhealthy risks; a reduced chance for drugs or alcohol to end their childhoods.

-- We run supervised programs after school: homework/tutoring, physical activities/games, and special programs with an emphasis on industrial arts, technology, and life skills.
+- YPAC runs supervised programs after school: homework/tutoring, physical activities/games, and special programs with an emphasis on industrial arts, technology, and life skills.

 - YPAC also partners with the Police Department with the "Young Police Explorers" program that lets kids and their parents get to know our police officers as trusted friends rather than only law enforcement.